JereKuusela/valheim-infinity_hammer/publish/README.md

 Blacklist can be used to avoid destroying critical objects like locations.
 For example `hammer_config remove_blacklist LocationProxy`.

 # Changelog

+- v1.11:
+	- Adds a new setting `auto_exec` to automatically execute commands at the start up (for sharing bindings with the config).

 - v1.10:
 	- Renames and splits commands `hammer_move_*` to be more clear about the direction.